What You Need to Know About Cyclones in Niue

 Cyclone Warnings in Niue

-The weather in Niue is well monitored by the Niue Island Met Service, the New Zealand MetService and NWFC Nadi, so cyclones are reported as soon at there are signs that they are beginning to develop.
+The weather in Niue is well monitored by the Niue Island Met Service, the New Zealand MetService and NWFC Nadi, so cyclones are reported as soon as there are signs that they are beginning to develop.
 It’s highly unlikely that cyclones will take the country by surprise, which gives you time to prepare.

 How Cyclones are Reported

 The first sign of a cyclone forming might come from a “tropical depression”.
-Meteorologists will keep an eye on any depression that becomes a storm if its wind speeds reach 65-120km/h (40-73 mph).
+Meteorologists will keep an eye on any depression that becomes a storm if its wind speeds reach 65-120 kph (40-73 mph).
 If the wind speeds continue to increase, then the cyclone will be declared and given a name.
 Cyclones affecting Niue in the past have been called “Heta” and “Tusi”, for example.
 When a cyclone is given a name, it is widely reported in the media across Niue and the rest of the South Pacific.

 Meteorologists will keep an eye on the movement of the cyclone, drawing up a five-day forecast outlining a path that they think it will take.
 The path prediction is usually quite broad, as an exact path is difficult to determine, but this gives nations time to prepare.
 Updates are given as more data becomes available.